ericfortis/mockaton/README.md

 ### Reset
 Re-initialize the collection.
 So if you added or removed mocks they will be considered.
-The selected mocks, cookies, and delays go back to default, but `Config.proxyFallback` and `Config.corsAllowed` are not affected.
+The selected mocks, cookies, and delays go back to default, but `config.proxyFallback` and `config.corsAllowed` are not affected.
 ```js
 await mockaton.reset()
 ```